 Move Free is run by me, Georgina Ramos.
 I was initially drawn to Pilates in my mid-20s, after working in office jobs after leaving school had left me with chronic lower back pain.
 Through my own practice and attempts to self-heal I realised I had more of an interest in the body and how it works than other participants seemed to, so I decided to retrain as an instructor so that I could share this new passion with others.

 I trained with Modern Pilates and obtained my formal qualification as a level 3 instructor in June 2013, although this was after several years of self-practice and teaching practice as an apprentice.
 Since then my learning and training has been continuous, not just through meeting all the wonderful and varied clients I have come across but also by keeping up my training through regular workshops and courses.

 Since gaining qualifications in both clinical and classical Pilates methods, I find I am more influenced in recent years by other methods which focus more on natural movement, mainly the work of Katy Bowman (Nutritious Movement) and the Academy of Applied Movement Neurology, a course I am currently undertaking and which is adding a whole new level of understanding of neurology, the nervous system and will eventually incorporate more understanding of the endocrine and immune systems.

 Across the board what I see is that our bodies are crying out for a better way to move, that we can all improve how we move, breathe and allow ourselves to feel and pay attention all the time, not just for an hour a week.
-We might feel isolated and not realise how much that affects pain levels because we’re designed to connect with others, or we might not realise that to sleep better we need to get outside in nature more, or at least see the full spectrum of daylight at different times of day and be exposed to less artificial blue lights at night.
-Above all, we need to move more to feel better!
+Finding a sense of meaning in our movement practice gives it so much more value!

 - CYQ level 3 (EQF4) in teaching Modern Pilates